 Klaviyo has more than 50 pre-built native integrations.
 In many cases, you’ll be able to synchronize your data into Klaviyo simply by enabling one of these integrations.
 To see integrations we natively support, navigate to the Integrations tab.

 Additionally, because our APIs are open, many third-parties have productized integrations into Klaviyo which they support.
 These can be enabled by creating an API key in Klaviyo and following the configuration instructions from the third-party.
 For a full list of third-party integrations, check out our Klaviyo integrations directory.

 If you want to programmatically push data into Klaviyo, you can utilize our APIs to create, read, update, or delete records for most of the objects in our data model.
 The specific endpoints, supported request formats, and example responses are detailed in our API documentation.

 We’ve built Klaviyo to make it easy to push data to us and use it.
 Here are some of the key usability principles we design for:

-We don’t limit the total quantity of unique events, aggregate events, or event properties.
-We allow you to pass complex data structures, such as JSON payloads including nested arrays of any data type.
+- Flexibility - We offer a very large allocation of unique event metrics, aggregate events, and event properties.
+We allow you to pass complex data structures as JSON payloads including nested complex objects..

-Klaviyo also supports uploading profiles into a List as well as uploading historical metric data via a CSV file upload.
+Klaviyo also supports uploading Events and Profiles via SFTP, uploading profiles into a List as well as uploading historical metric data via a CSV file upload.
 Additionally, any individual profile property or list membership may be edited manually in the app.

 Updated 2 months ago